 You can check the fit of a new Howe ball joint stud by looking at the copper plating or by using a felt marker to cover the surface of the stud.
 Hand fit the ball joint stud into the spindle spinning the stud with your fingers while holding light pressure against the taper.
 Remove the stud from the spindle and inspect the surface of the stud.
 The marker should be removed over the length of the taper.
 If it is removed on only one end this indicates a poor fit.
 The lesser the engagement the faster the ball joint will fail.

 Make sure that your ball joints are installed at angles that will not allow them to exceed their travel range.

 1. Compression – To verify adequate compression travel remove the springs and lower the car until it stops.
-With the car bottomed out you must have additional travel remaining.
+With the car bottomed out, you must have additional travel remaining.

-2. Extension – Damage can be caused from high amounts of spring preload against the limits of the ball joint travel.
+2. Extension – Damage can be caused by high amounts of spring preload against the limits of the ball joint travel.
 Do not stand or jump on the wheel while the ball joints are at the end of travel.
 This is a problem when attempting to force a long spring into the suspension.

 #3 OVER TORQUE

 It is important that the ball joint is installed to the correct torque into the control arm as well as the spindle.